callanhoskins/captive-cetaceans/eda/parks.md

 transferred more than ten times.
 Again, I am no marine biologist, but I recognize that a transfer puts incredible stress on an animal.

+## Cetacean Lifetime by Location

+I am interested in seeing how long animals live when they are housed in certain parks.
+Our naive first approach below seems to have the fault that it does not make a difference between the collection site and the ultimate place where the animals end up.
+This doesn’t provide much information about the parks because we have no knowledge or control over the place where the animals were originally captured.

 ``` r
 transfer_data %>%
   mutate(capt_lifetime = (birth_year %--% entry_date) %>% time_length("years")) %>%